Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 - The Wolf Pack and their opponents have scored an average of 56.9 points per game in 2021, 4.4 more than Friday's total.

-- The 45.9 PPG average total in Falcons games this season is 6.6 points fewer than this game's over/under.
+- The 52.5 over/under in this game is 6.6 points above the 45.9 average total in Falcons games this season.

 Nevada Stats and Trends

-- The Wolf Pack have turned the ball over eight times this season, five fewer than the Falcons have forced (13).
+- This year, the Wolf Pack have eight turnovers, five fewer than the Falcons have takeaways (13).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.